Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Poverty

 Poverty is a cause of poor MHM in Kenya, largely because it limits the menstrual resources Kenyan families can provide for young girls.
 Global analyses of poverty in Kenya are somewhat varied by year, measurement criteria, and source, but organizations consistently report high levels of poverty.
-According to the World Bank’s 2015 report, 36.8% of Kenyan families live below the poverty line, which was globally considered to be $1.90 USD per day.19 UNICEF reported that in 2015, the average rural family in Kenya had a wage of $124 USD per month, meaning that their spending power was roughly $4.50 USD a day.20
+According to the World Bank’s 2015 report, 36.8% of Kenyan families live below the poverty line, which was calculated to be living on $1.90 USD per day.19 UNICEF reported that in 2015, the average rural family in Kenya had a wage of $124 USD per month, meaning that their spending power was roughly $4.50 USD a day.20

 When Kenyan girls cannot afford pads, they often resort to unsanitary methods in order to manage their periods.
 Substitutes for pads and tampons include easily accessible materials such as newspapers, corn cobs, cotton gauze, cloth strips, or even old rags, leaves, or cow dung.23, 24 Not only can these substitutes be less comfortable than pads or tampons, but they also are less absorbent and sterile.